wso2/docs-apk/en/docs/create-api/create-and-deploy-apis/ai/create-ai-api-using-rest-api.md

       scopes: []
     ```

 You will get the apk-conf file content as the response, as seen in the above sample response.
 Save this content into a file with the `.apk-conf` file extension.
-For example, you can save under the name, azure.apk-conf.
+For example, you can save under the name <b>azure.apk-conf</b>.

 !!! note
     You will need to fill in the AI Provider and Endpoint Configuration fields such as endpoint and security, before deploying the API.